 Fleeing into a city, King Mesha took his eldest son and committed a horrible act: “Then he took his eldest son that should have reigned in his stead, and offered him for a burnt-offering upon the wall.
 And there came great wrath upon Israel; and they departed from him, and returned to their own land” (2 Kings 3:27).

 Elisha’s Travels and Miracles

-Another woman, living in Shunem, noticed the prophet frequently passing to and fro through the area.
-Recognizing him as a man of God, she and her husband prepared for him a small room to stay in and rest between journeys.
+Another woman, living in Shunem, noticed the prophet frequently passing through the area.
+Recognizing him as a man of God, she and her husband prepared a small room for him to stay in and rest between journeys.
 In thanks for what this older, childless woman had done, Elisha prophesied that she and her husband would soon have a child.
 After many years had passed, their growing child was outside working in the heat with his father when he began to feel ill.
 After being carried inside, the boy died in his mother’s arms.
-She rushed to find Elisha, and brought him to her house, where he prayed and began a resuscitation routine.
-Promptly, the boy was resurrected back to life (verses 8-37).
+She rushed to find Elisha and brought him to her house, where he prayed and began a resuscitation routine.
+Promptly, the boy was resurrected (verses 8-37).

 At another time, Elisha’s students requested permission to build a new lodging place.
 While cutting down trees for the structure, an ax head flew off the handle and into the Jordan River.
 This was particularly upsetting since it was a borrowed tool and probably quite expensive.
 Elisha threw a branch into the water, and to the amazement of the students, the iron ax head began to float (2 Kings 6:1-7).